pratham18sri/Crime-Record-Management/docs/Backend/models/user.model.md

 # User Model

-**Folder Structure**
+**Folder Structure:**

-*   (No folder structure available)
+[No folder structure available]

-**Description**
+**Description:**

-This project defines a Mongoose schema and model for representing user data.
-It allows for creating, reading, updating, and deleting user information within a MongoDB database.
-The model includes fields for user details like first name, last name, username, email, password, and role.
+This project defines a Mongoose schema for a User model.
+It outlines the structure for storing user data, including fields for first name, last name, username, email, password, and role.
+The `role` field has an enum for 'user' and 'police' with 'user' as the default.

-**How to Use**
+**How to Use:**

 1.  **Installation:**

+    Ensure you have Node.js and npm (or yarn) installed.
+Install the necessary packages:

     ```bash
     npm install mongoose
     ```

-2.  **Usage Example:**
+2.  **Usage:**

     ```javascript
     import User from './user.model.js';
-    import mongoose from 'mongoose';

-    // Connect to MongoDB
-    mongoose.connect('mongodb://localhost:27017/mydatabase');

-    // Create a new user
+    // Example: Create a new user
     const newUser = new User({
-        firstname: 'John',
+        firstname: "John",
-        lastname: 'Doe',
+        lastname: "Doe",
-        username: 'johndoe',
+        username: "johndoe123",
-        email: 'john.doe@example.com',
+        email: "john.doe@example.com",
-        password: 'password123'
+        password: "securePassword"
     });

-    // Save the user to the database
     newUser.save()
-      .then(() => console.log('User saved successfully'))
+        .then(user => console.log("User created:", user))
-      .catch(err => console.error('Error saving user:', err));
+        .catch(err => console.error("Error creating user:", err));
     ```

-**Technologies Used**
+**Technologies Used:**

 *   JavaScript
 *   Node.js
 *   Mongoose
-*   MongoDB

-**Architecture or Code Overview**
+**Architecture or Code Overview:**

-*   `userSchema`: Defines the structure of the user documents, including fields like `firstname`, `lastname`, `username`, `email`, `password`, and `role`.
-The schema enforces data types, required fields, and uniqueness constraints.
-Timestamp fields (`createdAt`, `updatedAt`) are automatically managed by Mongoose.
+*   `userSchema`: Defines the structure of the user document with fields like `firstname`, `lastname`, `username`, `email`, `password`, and `role`.  `username` and `email` are unique.
-*   `User`: Represents the model created using `mongoose.model()`.
-This allows interaction with the MongoDB collection associated with the user schema.
+*   `User`: A Mongoose model compiled from the `userSchema`.
+It represents the user collection in the MongoDB database.
+*   `timestamps:true`: Enables automatic `createdAt` and `updatedAt` timestamps.

-**Known Issues / Improvements**
+**Known Issues / Improvements:**

-*   **Password Hashing:** The current implementation doesn't include password hashing.
-Implement bcrypt or similar for secure password storage.
-*   **Input Validation:** Add more robust input validation to prevent invalid data from being saved.
-*   **Error Handling:** Improve error handling to provide more informative error messages.
+*   Password hashing is not implemented.
+Passwords should be hashed before saving to the database.
+*   Input validation could be enhanced.

-**Additional Notes or References**
+**Additional Notes or References:**

-*   This project is licensed under the MIT License.
+*   This project uses Mongoose for defining the schema and interacting with a MongoDB database.
-*   Requires a MongoDB database to function.